 Table 1.10 shows planned LAA reservoir storage levels and monthly deliveries to Los Angeles.
 Based on this plan, approximately 62,700 AF will be exported from Eastern Sierra to the City during the 2022-23 RY.
-Of this amount, 0 AF will come from the Owens Valley water supply.
+None of this export will come from the Owens Valley water supply.
 Figure 1.12 shows historical Owens Valley water supply (made up of flowing groundwater, runoff, and pumping) alongside the amount of this water exported to Los Angeles.

-Prior to the building of the Second LAA in 1971, 38% of Owens Valley Water Supply was exported to Los Angeles on an annual basis.
+The 1991 EIR analyzed water supply for the LAA for pre-project conditions and for conditions under implementation of the Water Agreement.
+This analysis isolated the Owens Valley to determine what the effect implementation of the Water Agreement would have on water supply for the LAA.
+Table S-1 of the 1991 EIR showed the components of aqueduct supply in average years during the pre-project and under the proposed project (1970-1990 and the Water Agreement).
+Calculations taken from Table S-1 show that prior to the building of the Second LAA in 1971, 38% of Owens Valley Water Supply was exported to Los Angeles on an annual basis.
 The 1991 EIR projected 44% of Owens Valley Water Supply being exported to Los Angeles annually.
 However, since implementation of the Water Agreement, on average, 27% of the Owens Valley water supply has been exported to Los Angeles.